“Why you go there? No tourists go there. Only one boat a day.”

 I was burnt out and I needed a change of scenery.

 I desperately wanted to spend a week away from the online world, getting away from tourists, spending every single day sunbathing on a beach and doing nothing.
 And it needed to be cheap.

 Did such a place even exist anymore?

 I spent a week researching and I found the island that I believed to match everything I needed:

 Koh Yao Noi.

 Information about the island was scarce.
 I could only find two websites with useful information, and they were years out of date.
 I struggled to find out how to get there, what was there and where to stay.

-However, when I saw that there was no internet, very few tourists, secluded beaches and and found a guesthouse website with this amazing view,
+However, when I saw that there was little internet, very few tourists, secluded beaches and found a guesthouse website with this amazing view:

 I had made my decision.